-Edexcel A-Level Economics (2015)
+Edexcel A-Level Economics (2015) - View Here (Internet required)

 Economics is about choice and the impact of our choices on each other.
 It relates to every aspect of our lives, from the decisions we make as individuals or families to the structures created by governments and firms.
 An economic way of thinking can help you make better choices.